-Our architectural journey has been relentlessly optimistic and exhilarating, one which has embraced both the possibilities and the challenges of global practice in the 21st century.
+Our architectural journey has been relentlessly optimistic and exhilarating, one which has embraced both the possibilities and challenges of international practice in the 21st century.

-In the year 2000, two Swiss architectural graduates – Manuel Der Hagopian and Grégoire Du Pasquier – joined up with six friends in Geneva to form group8, which was more of an architectural collective than a formal corporate practice.
-The eight young architects shared their ideas, engaged in debate, contributed to each other’s projects, and the fledgling partnership quickly made a name for itself: within a few years group8 became well-known for the hothouse intensity of its creative processes and for the quality of its built projects in the Geneva region.
+Beginning in the year 2000, two Swiss architectural graduates; Manuel Der Hagopian and Grégoire Du Pasquier joined six friends in Geneva to form group8, which was more of an architectural collective than a formal corporate practice.
+The eight young architects shared their ideas, engaged in debate, contributed to each other’s projects and the partnership quickly made a name for itself: within a few years group8 became well-known for the intensity of its creative processes and the quality of its built projects in the Geneva region.

-Climatically, culturally, and economically, the rapidly growing cities of Asia were indeed a world away, but the two architects judiciously implemented a strategy of cohesion, which embraced and resolved the perceived contrasts between East and West and between the Old World and the New.
-As Der Hagopian and Du Pasquier repeatedly declare… “From West to East, we have an ongoing love affair.”
-On the one hand, they brought their Swiss rationality and structural logic to Asia, and on the other they could now consider their European projects with a fresh set of ideas for pragmatic construction and socially responsible design.
+Climatically, culturally, and economically, the rapidly growing cities of Asia are indeed a world away, but the two architects judiciously implement a strategy of cohesion, which embrace and resolve the contrasts between East and West.
+As Manuel and Grégoire repeatedly declare… “From West to East, we have an ongoing love affair.”
+Having bought their Swiss rationality and structural logic to Asia, they can now consider their European projects with a fresh set of ideas for pragmatic construction and socially responsible design.

-Now known as G8A, the thriving offshoot from the original practice became an independent partnership in 2014.
-Headed up by Der Hagopian and Du Pasquier with Nicolas Moser and Laurence Savy, G8A has offices in Hanoi, Ho Chi Minh City, Singapore, and Geneva.
+The offshoot from the original practice, now known as G8A, became an independent partnership in 2014.
+Headed by Manuel and Grégoire with Laurence Savy and Nguyen Duy Tan as Directors, G8A now has offices in Hanoi, Ho Chi Minh City, Singapore, and Geneva.